Come see us at site PC15 at Fieldays 2026

 • Partner – you are the husband, wife, de-facto or civil union partner of a New Zealand citizen or resident.
 The key requirement is whether you have lived with your New Zealand citizen partner in a genuine and stable relationship for at least 12 months.

 • Dependent Child – you are a dependent child with a parent who is a New Zealand citizen or resident.
+You need to be under 25 years old and meet dependent child requirements.

 • Parent Retirement Category – you have an adult child who is a New Zealand resident and you can nominate at least NZD 1 million to invest over four years, have NZD 500,000 of settlement funds and can demonstrate an income of at least NZD 60,000 per annum.